Farm-to-School Student Field Trips

 6th grade: Jr. Chef Cooking Assemblies

-1-hr field trip led by Chef Brenda Ruiz (2 classes per assembly)
+1-hr field trip led by Amanda Arnold (1 class per assembly)

 Jr. Chef cooking assemblies will provide 6th grade students with hands-on cooking experiences designed to equip students with culinary knowledge, cooking skills and confidence in the ability to prepare fresh and healthy meals.
 The assemblies are delivered over two separate sessions and are set up to allow students to rotate through multiple stations learning every cooking step the recipe addresses.
 Each session focuses on increasing consumption of fresh fruits and vegetables, recipe preparation, proper use of kitchen tools and equipment and food safety.